ikr/street-magic-with-functions/README.md

 # Street magic with functions

-That's a talk I'm going to give at JSZurich on 22.02.2011.
+That's the talk I'm going to give at JSZurich on 22.02.2011.

 ## Abstract